aeternity/AEXs/AEXS/aex-2.md

 ##### Aepp Invokable Methods

-  This section defines the methods that the aepps MUST invoke to either get information from the wallet or request the wallet to perform an operation.
+  This section defines the methods that the aepps MUST invoke to either get information from the wallet or request the wallet to perform an action.

 - `aepp.request.connect`: connection request sent by the aepp to the wallet.